Elementary French I

-- Fifteen weeks.
-The course is divided into fifteen thematic lessons.
-Each lesson is designed to take one week to complete so working through an entire course will take the average student approximately fifteen weeks.
+- Fourteen weeks.
+The course is divided into fourteen thematic lessons.
+Each lesson is designed to take one week to complete so working through an entire course will take the average student approximately fourteen weeks.
 Completing this course and Elementary French 2 will require two semesters or roughly thirty weeks at the university level.
 These courses have also been used successfully at the secondary level where they can be extended to cover two years or more.

 - Additional Software or Materials Required:

 - Chat environment and videoconferencing software if the student is working with an instructor in a distance-learning situation.

 - Course Last Updated Date:

 - August 2017

 - New video shot in France and Québec with young professional actors; an auto-scored version of French I for Independent learners, available for $10 per student.

 - Academic version (a class roster led by an instructor): $25